How You Can Survive A Recession

 Many people worry about running out of money before they die.
 Including high net worth and ultra-high net worth people.

-When your plan is built around this fear, and when you can be shown with 100 years of historical data that you’re on track to achieve or exceed your goals, then you will have a much easier time resting easy.
+But when you can be shown with 100 years of historical data that you’re on track to achieve or exceed your goals, then you will have a much easier time resting easy.

 If a recession hits, but your updated data still shows your portfolio to be on track to exceed your goals, then you can ignore the recession.
 Why?
 Because the recession will end someday.
 And since your goals are still on target, the recession doesn’t matter.